About site or app settings

 Internal search engine

-• Remove keyword parameters from page URLs: When turned on, we’ll collect keyword data from your internal search engine, and then remove parameters from links.
+• Remove keyword parameters from page URLs: We’ll first collect keyword data from your internal search engine and then remove the parameters from links.

 Page URLs

-• Keep anchors in page URLs: When turned on, you’ll see page URLs with anchors in reports.
-This can help you analyze how visitors use anchor links on your site.
+• Keep anchors in page URLs: Keeping full URLs along with their anchors will help you analyze how visitors use anchor links on your site.
 Tip: Anchors help users get to a specific point on the page without scrolling.
 Example: #details is an anchor in this link example.com/pricing#details

 Campaigns

-• Start a new session when the campaign changes: When a campaign changes during the session, we’ll begin a new session for this visitor.
-This will help you collect data for all campaigns: the first one and the changed ones.
+• Start a new session when the campaign changes: When the campaign changes during a visitor’s session, we’ll start a new session.
+This way, you’ll collect data on all campaigns — both initial and new ones.

 Filters